hermit-ink/goldmark-template/README.md

 ### With Parser Options

 Since goldmark-template *replaces* built-in parsers you need to use the goldmark-template specific way of adding parser options.
-The API is identical to goldmark's `WithParserOptions` except its an alternative constructor for the extensions.
+The API is identical to goldmark's `WithParserOptions` except it's an alternative constructor for the extensions.
 Use it just like you would goldmark's `WithParserOptions`.

 ```go